glouppe/info8010-deep-learning/lecture10.md

 ???

-R: Don't spend too long on HVAEs
+R: Don't spend too long on HVAEs... but do mention Diffusion models.

 ---